 Diesel Vehicle Availability

 According to J.D.
 Power Automotive Forecasting, demand for light-duty diesel has risen significantly in the last several years and is predicted to continue.
-More auto manufacturers could be producing light-duty diesels, and these vehicles will be more fuel efficient and environmentally friendly than ever.
+More auto manufacturers could be producing light-duty diesels and these vehicles will be more fuel efficient than gasoline vehicles.

 Although all diesel vehicles can use biodiesel, be sure to check your engine warranty to ensure that higher-level blends of this alternative fuel don't affect it.
 B5 is approved for use in all diesel vehicles.

 Biodiesel or biodiesel blends are used by heavy-duty vehicle operators to reduce petroleum consumption and pollutant emissions.
 Engine manufacturers may certify their engines for use with B20.
 See a list of OEM position statements on B20.